 Why are you asking about my cultural identity, age, and/or orientation?

 We want you to be counted!
-We at APLA Health value diversity, and just as we ask our clients to share their identities to make sure we are serving all communities, not just some, we ask our participants at AIDS Walk Los Angeles to share their identities so we can make sure our event is accessible to all.
-That being said, we will never require you to share this information; it is purely optional.
+We at APLA Health value diversity, and we ask our participants at AIDS Walk Los Angeles to share their identities so we can make sure our event is accessible to all.
+That being said, we will never require you to share this information.
+It is purely optional.

 Do I need to register every member of my team if I've already registered the team?

 Visibility is still a challenge for the HIV/AIDS community.
 By registering as many people as possible onto your team, you are helping us raise awareness!
 It is a learning opportunity for your social network if they have not participated before.
 It also:

 - Helps us keep better track of our fundraising.

 - Budget how many fundraising awards to purchase.

 - You’ll always know what contact info we have and how much money your team has raised.